pjdijxhoorn/Milestone-project-3/readme.md

 git push
 ```

-8. After pushing these files go back to the Heroku deployment tab. and choose for the method Github.
+8. After pushing these files go back to the Heroku deployment tab and choose for the method Github.

-9. When prompted type the name of your repo in the box
+9. When prompted, type the name of your repo in the box.

-10. click your repo when it appears.
+10. Click your repo when it appears.

-11. scroll down to the deploy button and click
+11. Scroll down to the deploy button and click
 'enable automatic deployment'.

-12. Click deploy. and enjoy your project.
+12. Click deploy and enjoy your project.

 ## Credits